nckstwrt/SafeDiscLoader/README.md

 [Releases](https://github.com/nckstwrt/SafeDiscLoader/releases)

 # Usage
-SafeDiscLoader is a single executable and be used in the following ways to run SafeDisc protected games:
+SafeDiscLoader is a single executable and can be used in the following ways to run SafeDisc protected games:

 ### Just Double-Click
 From here a window will appear allowing you to select your SafeDisc.exe